rubak/ggformula/cran-comments.md

 ## Downstream dependencies

 There are none at the present time.
-This is an initial submission.
+This is a relatively new submission.
+The `mosaic` package will depend on `ggformula` once this version of `ggformula` is available.